colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 ### Jaccard similarity

-The goal is to find similar artists, so we obviously need a way to measure similarities between a pair of artists.
-We will be using Jaccard similarity.
-It is defined as the fraction of shared elements between two sets.
+The goal is to find similar artists, so we need a way to measure similarities between a pair of artists.
+We will be using Jaccard similarity, it is defined as the fraction of shared elements between two sets.
 In our case the sets are user ids.
-All we have to compute is how many users each pair of artists share with each other, divided by total number of users in both artists.
-For example the Jaccard similarity between $$\text{artist}_1$$ and $$\text{artist}_2$$
+All we have to compute is how many users each pair of artists share, divided by total number of users in both artists.
+For example, the Jaccard similarity between $$\text{artist}_1$$ and $$\text{artist}_2$$:

 <!-- To compute the similarities, we said that we were going to measure the fraction of shared users for each artist.
 This computation actually has a name, it's called the Jaccard similarity.
 For a pair of artists, we compute the Jaccard similarity by counting the number of users that are shared and dividing it by the total number of users in both of the artist sets.
 For example the Jaccard similarity between $$\text{artist}_{1}$$ and $$\text{artist}_{2}$$ -->